skycodev/reactFso20/part2/courseinfo/README.md

-# Unicafe
+# Courseinfo
-## Exercises 1.6.-1.11.
+## Exercises 2.1.-2.5.

-- Part 1 / unicafe
+ - Part 2 / courseinfo

 ### `npm install`

-Install dependecies in your local machine.
+Install the dependecies in your local machine.

 ### `npm start`